latenitefilms/MarkerToolbox/docs/how-to-use.md

 # How To Use

-You can use **Marker Toolbox** as either a standalone application (useful if you're exporting to DaVinci Resolve) or as a Workflow Extension.
+You can use **Marker Toolbox** as either a standalone application (useful if you're exporting to DaVinci Resolve or Avid Media Composer) or as a **Workflow Extension** in Apple's Final Cut Pro.

 ![](static/install.png)